-SH Blue Could holds a VAT License issued by Shanghai Communications Administration on October 20, 2017 with a term effective until October 20, 2022, pursuant to which SH Cloud is permitted to carry out the information service business (limited to internet information service) under the second category of "value-added telecommunications business".
-In addition, SH Blue Could holds the Cross-Regional VAT License issued by the MIIT on December 19, 2017 with a term effective until February 15, 2020, pursuant to which SH Cloud is permitted to carry out (i) full data center business (including internet resource coordination service) under the first category of "value-added telecommunications business" in Beijing and Shanghai; (ii) CDN service under the first category of "value-added telecommunications business" in Beijing and Shanghai; (iv) internet access service under the first category of "value-added telecommunications business" in Beijing and Shanghai.
+SH Blue Cloud holds a VAT License issued by Shanghai Communications Administration on October 20, 2017 (which was updated on June 26, 2018 to revise the categories of permitted business) with a term effective until October 20, 2022, pursuant to which SH Blue Cloud is permitted to carry out the information service business (limited to internet information service) under the second category of "value-added telecommunications business" in Shanghai.
+In addition, SH Blue Cloud holds the Cross-Regional VAT License issued by the MIIT on May 18, 2018 with a term effective until February 15, 2020, pursuant to which SH Blue Cloud is permitted to carry out (i) full data center business under the first category of "value-added telecommunications business" in Beijing and Shanghai; (ii) CDN service under the first category of "value-added telecommunications business" in Beijing and Shanghai; (iv) internet access service under the first category of "value-added telecommunications business under the second category of "value-added telecommunications business" in China; and (vi) domestic call center business under the second category of "value-added telecommunications business" in China.

 MIIT initiated a periodical pilot scheme for mobile network resale business by issuing the Pilot Work Notice, pursuant to which, the qualified private sector enterprises are encouraged, but not required, to apply to participate in the pilot scheme in mobile network resale business and the pilot scheme only lasts for a short period ending on December 31, 2015.
 21Vianet Beijing has voluntarily applied to participate in the pilot scheme and obtained approval on August 18, 2014, with a term expiring on December 31, 2015.
 Following expiration of the Pilot Work Notice, MIIT did not extend the effective period of the pilot scheme or issue a long-term regulation.
 The mobile network resale business continues and MIIT issued a guideline on January 6, 2016 to regulate the wholesale price in the mobile network resale business.
-In January 2018, MIIT published a draft Notice on Official Commercialization of Mobile Network Resale Business, or the Draft Mobile Network Resale Business Notice, to solicit opinions from the public by February 22, 2018.
-Pursuant to the Draft Mobile Network Resale Business Notice, an approved mobile network resale business operator under the aforementioned pilot scheme must enter into a cooperation contract with a basic telecommunication service provider and apply for the applicable telecommunication business operation license.
-During the application period, the pilot enterprise may continue to carry out its mobile network resale business.
-However, if the basic telecommunication service provider terminates its cooperation with the pilot enterprise, or the pilot enterprise fails to obtain the applicable telecommunication business operation license within two years after the Draft Mobile Network Resale Business Notice becomes effective, the pilot enterprise must terminate its mobile network resale business.
+In April 2018, MIIT published the Notice on Official Commercialization of Mobile Network Resale Business, or the Mobile Network Resale Business Notice, to officially commercialize the resale business of mobile network from May 1, 2018.
+Pursuant to the Mobile Network Resale Business Notice, an approved mobile network resale business operator under the aforementioned pilot scheme must renew the existing cooperation contract with a basic telecommunication service provider and apply and obtain for the applicable telecommunication business operation license.
+During the application period, a pilot enterprise may continue to carry out its mobile network resale business.
+However, if the basic telecommunication service provider terminates its cooperation with the pilot enterprise must terminate its mobile network resale business.